Osgood-Schlatter disease (OSD) is swelling and irritation of the growth plate at

 that makes it hard to do that activity.
 For example, if you feel a little pain when

+to keep running.
 But if running causes a limp, stop and rest.
-When the pain is better (usually after
+When the pain is better

 Sometimes health care providers recommend physical